Margaret Walker

 Dr. Margaret E. Walker is a graduate of the University of Toronto (Musicology/Ethnomusicology) and the Royal Conservatory of Music Professional School (Piano Performance and Pedagogy) and she joined the School of Music at Queen’s in 2006.
 Her teaching and research cross disciplinary boundaries, and include ethnomusicology, historical musicology, historiography, music teaching and learning, and dance studies.

-Involved in the profession of teaching since 1984, Dr Walker currently teaches courses at the Dan School of Drama and Music in ethnomusicology, musicology, world music, and music education, and is cross appointed to the graduate program in Cultural Studies.
-She won the School of Music Excellence in Teaching Award in 2015, and has mentored many undergraduate students in Directed Study, Thesis, and USSRF research projects.
-She has recently initiated revisions to the music history and culture core courses, and continues to lead curriculum development in that area.
+Margaret began her teaching career as a studio piano teacher in 1984 and taught at the Royal Conservatory of Music between 1989 and 2000.
+She currently teaches courses at the Dan School of Drama and Music in music history and culture, and is cross appointed to the graduate program in Cultural Studies.
+She won the School of Music Excellence in Teaching Award in 2015, and has mentored undergraduate students in Directed Study, BA Thesis, and USSRF research projects and graduate students in the Arts Leadership and Cultural Studies programs.
+In 2016, she initiated revisions to the music history and culture core courses and continues to lead curriculum development in that area.

-Dr. Walker served as the Director of the School of Music between 2010 and 2015, and was instrumental in the creation of the new School of Drama and Music.
-She is a member of the Kingston Symphony Association Board of Directors, Secretary of the Canadian University Music Society Executive Board, and regularly serves as a peer reviewer and conference program committee member.
+Margaret Walker served as the Director of the School of Music between 2010 and 2015 and was a key facilitator in the creation of the new School of Drama and Music.
+She is currently serving a two-year term as President of the Canadian University Music Society/ /Société de musique des universités canadiennes, continuing to lead and facilitate change in higher education music study.